Is Bayern's break the answer to players' workload nightmare? – DW – 11/15/2024

 Football at a tipping point

-Nine England players pulled out of their Nations League squad because of various aches and pains.
-Captain Harry Kane was unusually blunt: "I don't really like it if I'm totally honest.
-I think England comes before anything, any club situation."
+Nine England players have pulled out of their Nations League squad because of various aches and pains.
+Captain Harry Kane was unusually blunt in his reaction to the news.
+"I don't really like it if I'm totally honest.
+I think England comes before anything, any club situation," he said.

 But can they be blamed for trying to find a way out?